jpoll962/jpoll962.github.io/docs/index.md

 * [Quantstart](https://www.quantstart.com/)
 * [SketchUp](https://www.sketchup.com/)

-I am not affiliated with any of the links above, but I have only included links that I have personally used and found helpful.
+These links are for educational purposes only.
+I am not affiliated with any of the links above.